mirage/irmin/doc/irmin-pack/design/layered_store.md

 layer, and no performance improvement can be expected in these cases.

-The goal of improving archive node performance for arbitrary blocks (not just those corresponding to recent commits) still remains, and is not addressed by this proposal.
+The goal of improving archive node performance for arbitrary blocks (not just those corresponding to recent commits) still remains, and it is not addressed by this proposal.

-### Alternative design
+### Alternative Design

-The design proposed above scales with "the number of objects reachable from a commit".
-If this grows increasingly large over time, the proposed design may become unsuitable.
-An alternative is to use a fully-fledged object store as the storage layer, and implement GC in that layer.
+The design proposed above scales with "the number of objects reachable from a commit."
+If this grows increasingly larger over time, the proposed design may become unsuitable.
+An alternative is to use a fully-fledged object store as the storage layer and implement GC in that layer.
 This would avoid having to recreate the object-store+suffix file each time.
-This approach would scale as "the number of objects mutated on each commit".
+This approach would scale as "the number of objects mutated on each commit."

-The pack file stores objects, which reference each other via their position in the pack file.
-Clearly there is nothing particularly special about the position of an object in a pack file - it is just a way of uniquely identifying the objects.
+The pack file stores objects that reference each other via their position in the pack file.
+Clearly there is nothing particularly special about the position of an object in a pack file.
+It is just a way of uniquely identifying the objects.

 In the design proposed above, when we build the object store, we construct a map from key (offset in pack file) to object, and we construct a new object store each time we perform garbage collection.

-One alternative design would be to replace the pack file completely, and instead use a "real" object store (with no suffix file) to store objects.
+One alternative design would be to replace the pack file completely and instead use a "real" object store (with no suffix file) to store objects.
 This "real" object store would be far more sophisticated than the object store outlined above.
-For example, the real object store should also support a "delete" operation, with asynchronous garbage collection, so we can delete unreachable objects and reclaim the disk space.
-This would provide a clean interface for the bottom-most storage layer, based on the notions of object and object id, rather than file offsets and byte strings we currently manipulate.
+For example, the real object store should also support a "delete" operation with asynchronous garbage collection, so we can delete unreachable objects and reclaim the disk space.
+This would provide a clean interface for the bottom-most storage layer, based on the notions of object and object ID, rather than file offsets and byte strings we currently manipulate.
 Garbage collection could be implemented cleanly in this layer.
 With such an approach, and using the "ancestor optimisation" above, GC could scale